HussainAther/philosophy/heuristic/problemsolving.md

 exemplar (prototype or codebook) vectors.
 They should represent a discrete subset of the problem using the features of interest naturally represented in the prolbem space.
 This method uses a non-parametric model of a target function using symbolic representation in the domain (such as tree-based approaches).
 A k-Nearest-Neighbor method can be a non-parametric method for this.
 We may also paralellize instance-based methods with discrete, independent nature of which they're used.

+# Aristotle and Plato

+The Aristotle and Platonic views of knowledge contrast one another.
+The Aristotelian scholar makes observations about the world and uses them in methods of reasoning established by logic.
+From there, she can infer what meaaningful conclusions account for these observations.
+The Platonic thinker or scholar uses great, intuitive visions of different areas of research even if she can't put them into words or mathematics to describe everything.
+Platonic thinkers do keep a great interest in reality and wonders how to figure out the world she lives in.